yhuang912/idris2-tutorial/src/Tutorial/Traverse.md

 In Idris, there is no such thing as mutable state.
 Or is there?
-Remember, how we used a mutable reference to simulate a data base connection in an earlier exercise.
+Remember, how we used a mutable reference to simulate a database connection in an earlier exercise.
 There, we actually used some truly mutable state.
 However, since accessing or modifying a mutable variable is not a referential transparent operation,